aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 Dijkstra wrote a short piece in 1978 lambasting what he called "natural language programming".
 Not only was "natural language programming" a difficult technical feat to accomplish indeed, but had it ever been accomplished, it would actually do more harm than good [np7](./bib.md#np7)

-He argued that simple, elegant and narrow formalisms were and still are the key to past and future progress in fields such as mathematics and computer science, and that natural language would only do harm due to its intrinsic ambiguousness and the ease with which it can produce nonsensical statements.
+He argued that simple, elegant formalisms and narrow interfaces were and still are the key to past and future progress in fields such as mathematics and computer science, and that natural language would only do harm due to its intrinsic ambiguousness and the ease with which it can produce nonsensical statements.

 It is also quite true that back in the day computers weren't nearly as widespread as in 2023, and people who were using them were more often than not experts trying to solve specialized problems rather than end-users seeking a more intuitive mode of interaction with their machines.